MLW Reload

-Reload was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on September 26, 2002 at the Manhattan Center in New York, New York.
+MLW Reload was a professional wrestling supercard event produced by Major League Wrestling (MLW), which took place on September 26, 2002 at the Manhattan Center in New York, New York.

 Nine professional wrestling matches were taped at the event, with seven matches being featured on the Reload home video release and one match aired on Underground.
 The vacant MLW World Heavyweight Championship was decided in the main event between a match between Jerry Lynn and Satoshi Kojima, which Kojima won.
 Other prominent matches on the card featured Taiyo Kea defeating Sabu to become the #1 contender for the World Heavyweight Championship, Steve Corino defeating The Sandman and Vampiro in a Three-Way Street Fight and Terry Funk defeating Chris Candido.

+The event's name was later used in 2024 for a TV special featuring matches taped at the Kings of Colosseum event, which was held on January 6 of that year.

 Event

 The event kicked off with Joey Styles making an announcement that the MLW World Heavyweight Championship would be decided in the main event between Jerry Lynn and Satoshi Kojima while their next #1 contender would be determined in a match between Taiyo Kea and Sabu later in the night.